jakubsob/jakubsob.github.io/src/content/blog/want-cleaner-test-try-arrange-act-assert/index.md

 ---
-title: Want Cleaner Unit Tests?
-Try Arrange, Act, Assert comments.
+title: 'Improve Your Unit Tests with Arrange, Act, Assert Method'
-description: '3 essential parts of a unit test.'
+description: 'Learn how to write cleaner and more effective unit tests using the Arrange, Act, Assert method.
+Step-by-step guide with examples.'
 pubDate: 'Oct 12 2023'
 tags: ["r", "tests"]
 ---